j3ffyang/langchain_project_book/content/fundamentals/chains_n_retriever.md

 - Initially, load the document, then split and embed it in a vectorstore, which serves as the retriever for subsequent retrieval in the RAG step.

-- Utilize the `HuggingFacePipeline` to load the Transformers language model for embedding.
+- Utilize the `HuggingFaceEmbeddings` to load the Transformers embedding model for embedding.

 - Merge the steps with a customizable prompt to create a chain structure, typically followed by inclusion in the chain using the `RunnablePassthrough` class to generate the answer.